rohanchauhan02/graphql/Readme.md

-Here’s a polished **README.md** based on your steps, formatted and cleaned up for clarity:

----

 # GraphQL Service

 This repository provides a GraphQL service built with **gqlgen**.
 It follows a domain-driven folder structure where resolvers, handlers, DTOs, and use cases are separated by responsibility.